What is syphilis?

 - Most people with reactive treponemal tests will continue to have reactive tests for the remainder of their lives, regardless of treatment or disease activity.

-- An EIA treponemal test (enzyme immunoassay antibody) is sometimes used as a screening test, as it avoids the false positives found when RPR or VDRL are used.
+- An EIA test is sometimes used as a screening test, as it avoids the false positives found when RPR or VDRL are used.

-Other tests such as PCR are not yet routinely available.
-Other tests that may be required include X-ray and heart examinations.
+Other tests that may be required include X-ray, heart examination (ECHO), neurological and eye examinations.

 What is the treatment for syphilis?